H-Studio logo

 • missing context

-Money is lost — invisibly.
+Money can be lost — invisibly.

 Where the Money Actually Leaks